 Every summer, as the sun parched the land and cracked the dirt into pieces, these ‘connections’ journeyed into India merely to see him.

-They delivered highly classified orders from a Leadenhall Street address in London.
+They delivered highly classified ledgers from a Leadenhall Street address in London.

-Ominously, none of the orders originated from the crown, its government or the aristocracy.
+Ominously, none of them originated from the Crown, its government or the aristocracy.

-These clandestine orders were mandated by a man never seen but whose presence was always felt in India: Mr. Jeffrey Preston Hurlock.
+These clandestine ledgers were accounted, marked and paged through by an enigmatic man never seen but whose presence was always felt in India: Mr. Preston Jeffrey Hurlock.

-He smudged entire provinces off the map merely by circling it with a graphite pencil.
+A man whom she despised due to his inability to use his unending power for good.
+He moved entire provinces merely by circling it with a graphite pencil.

-Mr. Hurlock owned plenary sections of India as if the land were his mawa cake and its people the brown crumbs that had fallen onto the crockery.
-Opium, tea, textiles, citrus, saltpetre, tobacco, and slaves were the gods he worshipped at an altar that forever dripped with Indian blood.
+Mr. Hurlock oversaw plenary sections of India as if the land were his mawa cake and its people the brown crumbs that had fallen onto the crockery.
+Opium, tea, textiles, citrus, saltpetre, indigo and tobacco were the gods he worshipped on an altar carved from bullion.

-Much like Naraka and its twenty-eight levels of hell, he did not torture her people on his own.
-With the governing force of twenty-three others, Mr. Hurlock and his financiers became known to Europe as ‘The Eminent Twenty-Four’ due to how remarkably efficient they were in governing all of India out of a posh office in London only four windows wide.
+Much like Naraka and its twenty-eight levels of hell, he did not worship those gods alone.
+With the governing force of twenty-three other financiers, Mr. Hurlock and those men became known to Europe as ‘the Eminent Twenty-Four’ due to how remarkably efficient they were in governing all of India out of a posh office in London only four windows wide.
 They were the cabinet bodies and merchant directors of the East India Trading Company and controlled over two hundred million of her people with a paid staff of only—

 One hundred and fifty nine lawyers and clerks.